Understanding Infectious Diseases

 Anti-parasitics: Certain diseases like malaria are caused by tiny parasites.
 While there are drugs to treat these diseases, some varieties of parasites have developed resistance to the drugs.

 The Apollo Clinic Experience

 An infectious disease can have a massive impact on your health and lifestyle.
-At Apollo Clinic, our team of specialists are trained to accurately diagnose your medical condition, and begin prompt treatment to minimize the impact on our patients.
+At Apollo Clinic, our team of specialists are trained to accurately diagnose your medical condition, and begin prompt treatment to minimise the impact on our patients.

-Our diagnostic process for infectious diseases is holistic, and our centres are full equipped to manage all forms of tests, ranging from laboratory tests, including blood tests, urine tests, throat swabs and stool samples, as well as imaging scans like X-Rays, CT scans and magnetic resonance imaging.
+Our diagnostic process for infectious diseases is holistic, and our centres are fully equipped to manage all forms of tests, ranging from laboratory tests, including blood tests, urine tests, throat swabs and stool samples, as well as imaging scans like X-Rays, CT scans and magnetic resonance imaging.
 Thus, no matter what the cause, our experts are trained and experienced in helping you get the best treatment.
 Get in touch with one of our specialists today.